petrvanblokland/DesignDesignSpace/Site.md

 * Examine how to select one of the above.

 #### In 1 month?
+A selection of these examples.
+Or one of your own topics?

 * Study typographic parameters;
 * Research, write, design and present a mini-thesis about a topic of your choice;